imperador/chromefy/README.md

 sudo su
 ```

-Installing Chrome OS:
+Installing Chrome OS (some notes):
-Observation 1: If the file is in Downloads folder, {path}=home/chronos/user/Downloads, so use the path accordingly with your file location
+  - If the file is in Downloads folder, {path}=home/chronos/user/Downloads, so use the path accordingly with your file location
-Observation 2: change "chromeos_10575.58.0_caroline_recovery_stable-channel_mp.bin" to the name of YOUR recovery img.
+  - Change "chromeos_10575.58.0_caroline_recovery_stable-channel_mp.bin" to the name of YOUR recovery img.
-Observation 1: Any password or username will be 'chronos'
+  - Any password or username will be 'chronos'

 ## Configuring the new Chrome partition